Most Unusual Berlin Hotels | Hüttenpalast

 5. Schlosshotel Berlin

 Want to spend the night in an old palace?
 Okay, so it’s not a real palace.
 But as the name suggests, it’s heavily inspired by the royal lifestyle.
-This one’s not exactly budget-friendly.
-But if you’re the type to do it for the ‘gram, this is a stunning location.
+Just be warned: this one’s not exactly budget-friendly.
+But if you’re the type to do it for the ‘gram (princess photo shoot anyone?), then this is a stunning location.

 Read This Next: